zelvor/Animals_race/README.md

-A Project Dice Game for Saritasa Test!
+A dice race board game project for Saritasa Test!